Homeschooling 2021: Your Top Online Resources.

-Welcome to our Homeschooling Page.
-We think it is useful, educational and accessible at home if you are lucky enough to have a digital device, such as iphone/android, ipad, laptop or PC .
+Welcome back to our Homeschooling Page.
+We think it is useful, and accessible at home.
 Other resources are available and recommended on various media outlets, incessantly, as you well know, but we are limiting recommendations so as to achieve our mutual learning objectives for our wonderful pupils and to avoid overwhelming our equally wonderful parents and staff.
 We will amend this page as we navigate our way through the current closure.
 You all are doing an amazing job- juggling home life, pressing work demands, homeschooling, health, employment/economic challenges and so much more; we are blessed to have such a community of involved and supportive parents.
-However, our greatest shared concern, above all else, is the health and safety of our children, our loved ones, our elders, colleagues and friends, as well as our mutual aim to adhere to directives from the HSE regarding social distancing.
-Teachers and assistants are available to support you as best we can, so please, please connect with teachers, their plans and much more via our updated Aladdin Connect App, Seesaw, ClassDojo or direct to individual teacher email addresses.
+However, our greatest shared concern, above all else, is the health and safety of our children, our loved ones, our elders, colleagues and friends, as well as our mutual aim to adhere to directives from the HSE regarding social distancing and self-isolation.
+Teachers and assistants are available to support you as best we can, so please connect with teachers, their plans and much more via our updated Aladdin Connect App, Seesaw, or directly to individual teacher email addresses.
 We will respond ASAP

-Brass Taxes: Here are the ANSWERS to NEW WAVE MENTAL MATHS (Rang 3 to Rang 6).
+Here are the ANSWERS to NEW WAVE MENTAL MATHS Workbooks.
+(Rang 4 to Rang 6).
 Please follow links below to find answers for each week.
-Very handy for homeschooling tutors in Fifth and Sixth!
+Very handy for homeschooling !

-This padlet, devised by Ciara Reilly, Lecturer in Education Marino Institute of Education, has links to some wonderful sites that will prove to be fun, interesting, and informative for you and your child. https://padlet.com/ciarareillymarino/primarydistancelearning
+This padlet, devised by Ciara Reilly, Lecturer in Education Marino Institute of Education, has links to some wonderful sites that will prove to be fun, interesting, and informative for you and your child in all curricular subjects. https://padlet.com/ciarareillymarino/primarydistancelearning

 Here is Mr. Damien’s Weebly site!
-His pupils (Rang 3 agus 4) can upload their work here and anyone can visit it!
-I love the virtual Museum Tour links! http://mrdamiensclass.weebly.com/class-work–pics.html
+His pupils can upload their work here and anyone can visit it! http://mrdamiensclass.weebly.com/class-work–pics.html

-https://readingeggs.co.uk Reading Eggs is highly recommended!!
-Free for a month (one child per email address, recently) and there are already Caherleaheen parents and teachers paying a nominal membership fee after the free 4-week trial.
+https://readingeggs.co.uk Reading Eggs is also recommended!
+It may be free for a month (one child per email address ) and some of our parents and teachers are paying a nominal membership fee , since the last lockdown.
 Worth investigating, as it is proving to be highly popular with all our young readers and educators, providing an excellent individualised literacy programme.

 Science Foundation Ireland.
 Infants to 6th Class